 There are sometimes songs I’d like to cover or re-interpret.
 I don’t however, because it would open the floodgates for thousands of pointless requests of ‘Do this song or that song!’.
-I made one cover version of ‘Somewhere Over The Rainbow’ as a gift for my girlfriend when MOS first started and the amount of times it has been used against me as a counter to my no-covers preference has made me wary of doing any more.
+I made one cover version of ‘Somewhere Over The Rainbow’ as a gift for my girlfriend when MOS first started and the amount of times it has been used as a counter to my no-covers preference has made me wary of doing any more, lol.

 4. Why don’t you take song requests?

 This one comes up pretty much every day.
 The reason I don’t do requests is simple – I don’t have the time or desire to.